UgoBruzadin/UgoBruzadin/README.md

 # Hi there 👋, I'm Ugo Bruzadin Nunes, PhD

 Welcome to my GitHub!
-I'm a PostDoctoral Fellow at Chapman University, specializing in computational neuroscience research.
+I'm a PostDoctoral Fellow at Chapman University, specializing in data science with focus on computational neuroscience research.
+Originally from Brazil, I got my PhD with focus on Psychology with focus on Cognitive Neuroscience, but fell in love with Data Science and Computational Neuroscience.
+My expertise is in solving complicated problems, bringing insights from complex data, and accelerating data processing.

 ## About Me
 I am passionate about developing scripts to process and analyze EEG/EMG data using Matlab, R, and Python.
 My research focuses on: